 - For all of these skills (reading, writing and listening) the format of the exam is on paper in a room with other people taking the exam.

-But you can take CELBANPrep writing separately.
+But when it comes to the CELBAN material and CELBAN online courses you can take CELBANPrep writing separately.

 Please note, people who have passed skills previously have been known to fail it when taking the exam again.
 For best results make sure you are preparing for the entire exam.